adityagilra/BeliefStateRL/README.md

 `python BeliefHistoryTabularRLSimulate.py belief False 0`
 then comment/uncomment the plotting lines for Suppl Fig 2D in plot_simulation_data.py and run.

-### Changing the number of (pre-fitted) parameters used in the model
+### Changing the number of (pre-fitted) parameters used in simulating the model
-You can modify the number of parameters (default 2 for basic and 4 for belief were used in the paper and set here, though fits were obtained for others) by changing the script:
+You can modify, in BeliefHistoryTabularRLSimulate.py, the number of pre-fitted parameters (default 2 for basic and 4 for belief were used in the paper and set here) by commenting/uncommenting lines 416 to 424 of __main__:
 ```python
     ############## choose / uncomment one of the agents below! #################
     if agent_type == 'basic':